turmoil2k/turmoil2k/README.md

+new years resolutions of 2024, is taking a break byebyee.
+2013 (steam date) to 2023.

 ## Rolling some credits of funny shit I saved
 Cleaned my whole bio only keeping the old credits I saved.
 being retarded might be required for some of the below references.